Karl233/Google-CTF-Learning/2018/beginners/safe-js/notes.md

 }

 ```
-4. According to this function, there would be an object named env constructed, it works somehow in a RAM way, caching some functions and variables.
+4. According to this function, there would be an object named env constructed, it works somehow in a RAM way, caching some functions and variables in a hash table, and the functions stored inside can also be constructed and called.
 5. The result of the function is affected by the env.h, so we use console.log to print all the steps and try to figure out where the env.h is modified by trying the value "CTF{123}".
 6. On seeing the result of the above step, we got several hints:
 	- A function with x[0]^x[1] and another for x[0] | x[1].